tarekziade/conditioned-profile/README.rst

 - **hp-creator** a script to create a Firefox "heavy" profile
 - **hp-archiver** a script to create a collection of tar-gzipped files
-- **Client Syncing** a script that synchronizes a local version of the profile
+- **hp-sync** a script that synchronizes a local version of the profile

 hg-creator
 ----------